 - Even now, all these years later, don’t we ourselves continue to betray Jesus ever so often?

 - How many times have we judged others, been impatient, hard and un-compassionate, while being unwilling to give or support?

 - How often have we slept in late rather than go out to church?

 - Do we usually not fail to turn the other cheek, preferring instead to lash out in defense of perceived injustices against our sound character and good reputation?

-Hmmmmmm …. hard questions indeed and just a little something to think about as we move through this Holy Week.
+Hmmmmmm …. hard questions indeed and just a little something to think more about.
 As for me, there is much work still to be done on this human being right here.
 In closing out this post then, my prayer is that God will continue to pour His blessings over us His children, that He may inspire us to always trust in Him – in spite of friends who betray us – day by day by day.